sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app-2.rst

 Second Analytical App Example
 =============================

 This is a Jupyter Notebook-integrated Analytical App.
 It enables users to make selections on the Analytical App UI.
-A section of the Jupyter Notebook is executed based on the selection made using the logic defined in the code and the results are streamed back to the Sparkflows Analytical App UI.
+A section of the Jupyter Notebook is executed based on the selection made using the logic defined in the code and the results are streamed back to the Fire Insights Analytical App UI.

 Analytical App Overview
 -----------------------